 Individual wants, benefits, patience, and tolerance hugely influence this percentage.
 Some employees might want to give the organization or company a chance to improve on employee treatment.

-#6 - 84% of companies out there believe there would be a drop in the number of available leaders in the next five years1
+#6 - 84% of companies out there believe there will be a drop in the number of available leaders in the next five years 1

 With baby boomers retiring, millennials moving from one job to another, and organizations' failure to organize leadership development programs that will equip employees with leadership skills and close leadership gaps, leaders will become scarce in the next five years.

-This percentage is one way to make sure employees acquire the leadership skills they need to be successful leaders whenever a leadership role presents itself.
+This percentage is one way to ensure employees acquire the leadership skills they need to be successful leaders whenever a leadership role presents itself.
 It will increase the number of available leaders in the global workplace and prevent the drop in the next five years.

 #9 - According to 25% of organizations, less than 10% of important leadership roles have a clear and ready successor1

-Formal succession planning needs to be emphasized by the CEOs, especially in small organizations where it is non-existent.
-They also need to pay close attention to successor candidates' background and abilities because those factors really matter.
-Equipping people with the leadership qualities and the confidence to take a management position stands to define the difference between competitive advantage and otherwise.
+Business leadership statistics show that formal succession planning needs to be emphasized by the CEOs, especially in small organizations where it is non-existent.
+They also need to pay close attention to successor candidates' backgrounds and abilities because those factors really matter.
+Equipping people with the leadership qualities and the confidence to take a management position defines the difference between competitive advantage and otherwise.

 The leading cause of the leadership gap is generational shifts in the workforce.
 Many organizations are working towards training their employees to have leadership competencies like problem-solving, strategic thinking, and emotional intelligence.

 #11 - 43% of organizations prioritize closing the gap in leadership across all levels1